How do I set up my part for bending?

 To set up part files for bending, plan to upload a file format we accept.

 If you design your parts in non-CAD software (Adobe Illustrator), please send us the original (native) .ai file.
 We’ll take care of the conversion on our end.
 While we accept .AI and .EPS files, it’s critical that your bend lines are parallel when uploaded from these software or the file will delay our process.
+See our in-depth guide on setting up parts for bending in Adobe Illustrator for more detail.

 For the fastest turnaround on your order, we recommend setting up your parts for bending in a CAD software.

 Reference this chart to know what kind of lines are needed to indicate the bends in your part.
 Each bend line should mark the center of each bend.
-The bend linetype changes based on what software you use:
+The bend line type changes based on what software you use:

 SoftwareFormatBend line